C API Unity API

 Video background mesh.

-Set to NULL if the state is acquired before the first camera frame is retrieved by Vuforia or if running on a see-through eyewear device
+Will be NULL if the state is acquired before the first camera frame is retrieved by Vuforia or if running on a see-through eyewear device

 The video background mesh is bound to the lifetime of the VuState it was retrieved from.
 Do not use this pointer or the data it points to beyond the lifetime of the respective VuState.